 PLM, on the other hand, is well suited to managing these iterative processes.

 The best practice in the industry is connecting these technologies and allowing data to be shared in an effective and streamlined manner.

-PLM does not replace ERP, it complements ERP!
+PLM does not replace ERP, it compliments ERP!

 By using PLM as the single source of information, Fusion Lifecycle complements the existing tools by connecting them together.